jarheadcore/docker-nginx/security-headers.md

 Inside it you can enable site specific security headers, like a default Permissions-Policy and a default CSP:

-You can also overwrite the default headers by specifying them again with a different value.
+If you want to override the default headers (00-security-headers.conf) you are maybe forced to overwrite the whole file because nginx `add_header` config has no duplication check.
+Two "add_header" with the same header will output the header two times.

 ## Permissions-Policy